Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Requested:**

-    - New request initiated by user or customer from case and task management. and then that Request is waiting for Action,
+    - New request initiated by user or customer from Case and Task Management, And this Request is waiting to process.

+    - Then User will move the request to **Clearance_Process** stage.

-    - Retirement Process will move to Finance Approval stage in Case and Task Management.
+    -  In Case and Task Management, Retirement Process will move to **Finance Approval** stage.

+   - **User can move the request to next stage,**

         - *In The Action field is following to,*